 The Register acknowledges that there will be certain situations where learners may need their personal situation or circumstances taken into consideration in the learning and assessment process.
 As such the Register expects that all qualifications accommodate are willing to consider Reasonable Adjustments and Special Considerations supporting individual learners needs where and when they arise.

 The cost of reviewing a qualification is available on request.
-The Register will accept requests for recognition from qualification providers on behalf of their (collective) learners, though the application and any subsequent registration remains with the practitioner.
+The Register accepts requests for recognition from qualification providers on behalf of their (collective) learners, though the application and any subsequent registration remains with the practitioner.